 The Action Counters Terrorism website is a tool for engaging with people from all communities.
 It is an initiative developed by the Eastern Region Special Operations Unit Counter-Terrorism Policing, to provide practical help and guidance to stop people becoming terrorists or supporting terrorism.

 The aim of the site is to give people a clear and better understanding of both Prevent and Channel, while providing signposting and support for people who are concerned that someone they know may be vulnerable to radicalisation.

-1. To report a concern, first share your information with your Designated Safeguarding lead and follow your organisation’s due process in line with training guidelines.
+To report a concern, firstly share your information with your Designated Safeguarding lead and follow your organisation’s due process as per the training guidelines.

 Police Prevent Team

 Phone 01278 647466 – Monday to Friday, 8am to 4pm.
 For out of hours advice, phone 101

 Prevent National Referral Form

 3. For advice, support and training enquiries

 Local Authority Prevent lead – Lucy Macready, Public Health Specialist Community Safety